-Mr. Grosskopf testified Attachment 1, Schedule 6 of Petitioner's Exhibit 1, Attachment 1-A shows the reconciliation of the approved TDSIC-5 revenue requirement with the actual revenue collected during the six-month period of January 2017 through June 2017.
+Mr. Grosskopf testified Petitioner's Attachment 1, Schedule 6 shows the reconciliation of the approved TDSIC-5 revenue requirement with the actual revenue collected during the 6-month period of January 2017 through June 2017.
 He stated the result is an under-recovery in the amount of \$902,350, which will be collected from customers through the TDSIC rate calculation in this Cause.

-Mr. Grosskopf testified Petitioner's TDSIC rate schedules on Appendix F accurately reflect the TDSIC calculations presented by Petitioner in Attachment 1 of Petitioner's Exhibit 1, Attachment 1-A. He testified Attachment 1, Schedule 5 calculates the total deferred revenue requirement broken out by the capital portion and the expense portion.
-Mr. Grosskopf traced all data input in Attachment 1, Schedule 10 to the source schedules and verified the calculations.
+Mr. Grosskopf testified Petitioner's Attachment 3 accurately reflects the TDSIC calculations presented by Petitioner's Attachment 1.
+Mr. Grosskopf testified Petitioner's Attachment 1, Schedule 5 calculates the total deferred revenue requirement broken out by the capital portion and the expense portion.
+Mr. Grosskopf traced all data input in Attachment 1, Schedule 9 to the source schedules and verified the calculations.
 He stated it is accurately tracking deferred capital expenditures and expenses, pending recovery in Petitioner's next base rate case.

 Mr. Grosskopf testified that Petitioner removed from TDSIC recovery calculations the capital expenditures associated with the 112th Street Project that exceeded the estimate provided by NIPSCO in Cause No. 44403.
 Also, consistent with the TDSIC-1 Order, NIPSCO will defer, for recovery in its next base rate case, the depreciation and property tax expense related to the difference between the approved amount and the actual amount of the 112th Street Project.
-Mr. Grosskopf testified the deferred depreciation expense and property tax expense associated with the 112th Street Project is shown on Attachment 1, Schedule 11 of Petitioner's Exhibit 1, Attachment 1-A.
+Mr. Grosskopf testified the deferred depreciation expense and property tax expense associated with the 112th Street Project is shown on Petitioner's Attachment 1, Schedule 11.

-Mr. Grosskopf agreed with the rural extension margin credit calculated by NIPSCO.
+Mr. Grosskopf agreed with the rural extension margin credit calculated on Attachment 1, Schedule 5.
 He stated the margin credit balances the interests of the utility and the ratepayers and the OUCC continues to support NIPSCO's approved 80% margin credit for rural extensions for each TDSIC filing.